-Custom Measures: For Custom measures, baseline or measure specifications that are set below code may be used in savings calculations at the discretion of Program Administrators, and, ultimately, the Independent Evaluator.
-(For example, if the existing condition is not compliant with code and there are no plans to comply with code and there is data to back that up, the existing condition may be used).
-However, consistent with existing Commission policy, Program Administrators are subject to retrospective evaluation risk (retroactive adjustments to savings based on evaluation findings) for custom projects, including adjustments to Program Administrators assumed baselines.
-Custom measures include any measures the Independent Evaluator evaluates without applying the IL-TRM, including measures in custom programs, prescriptive measures not covered by the IL-TRM, and IL-TRM measures that a Program Administrator chooses to have evaluated on a custom basis.
+Custom Measures: Custom measures, baseline or measure specifications set below code shall not be used in savings calculations unless approved by the Authority Having Jurisdiction in consultation with the Independent Evaluator.
+(For example, where an existing condition is judged non-compliant with code reasonable effort shall first be undertaken to comply with code.
+Only thereafter, and upon review by the Independent Evaluator of data to back up circumstances of non-compliance and attempts at code minimum compliance, is the existing condition permitted to be used).
+As is consistent with Commission policy, Program Administrators are subject to retrospective evaluation risk (retroactive adjustments to savings based on evaluation findings) for custom projects, including adjustments to Program Administrator baselines with respect to code.
+Custom measures include any measures the Independent Evaluator evaluates outside the scope of the IL-TRM and in consultation with the Authority Having Jurisdiction, including measures in custom programs and considered outside the scope of the code, prescriptive measures not covered by the IL-TRM and considered outside the scope of the code, and IL-TRM measures that a Program Administrator elects to have evaluated on a custom basis and considered outside the scope of the code.
 IL-TRM Measures: For prescriptive measures, baseline or measure specifications that are set below code may be used in savings calculations at the discretion of the TAC and, ultimately, the TRM Administrator.
 (For example, if the existing market is not fully complying with code and there is data to back that up, the existing baseline may be used).

 Programs Specifically Designed to Improve Code Compliance across an Entire Population of Buildings or Advance Adoption of New Codes (or Product Efficiency Standards) for Application to an Entire Population of Buildings:

-Nothing in the discussion of part A above shall preclude the utilities from proposing to claim savings from programs designed to improve code compliance and/or to advance adoption of new codes or product efficiency standards that will apply to an entire population of buildings.
-Any such proposal shall include a proposed approach to estimating program savings from the applicable building population, including a method to establish the below code baseline from which savings would be estimated (e.g. a code compliance study), a method for estimating how that baseline has changed and a method for attributing the portion of such change attributable to the utility program(s).
+Nothing in the discussion of part A above shall preclude the utilities from proposing to claim savings from programs designed to improve compliance with the code and/or to advance adoption of new codes (e.g. codes or standards considered above the current code idetified in the Act) or product efficiency standards that will apply to an entire population of buildings.
+Any such proposal shall include a proposed approach to estimating program savings from the applicable building population, including a method to establish an appropriate below code baseline from which savings could be estimated (e.g. a code compliance study), a method for estimating how that baseline has changed over time and as a result of training and technical assistance programs, and a method for attributing the portion of such change attributable to such utility program(s).

-Seeking SAG Approval: When a situation arises in the IL-TRM TAC where the baseline or efficient condition doesn’t meet code, the IL-TRM Administrator will seek SAG approval on a case by case basis before approving the measure.
+Seeking SAG Approval: Where a situation arises in the IL-TRM TAC where a Program Administrator seeks to utilize a baseline condition that does not meet code, the IL-TRM Administrator shall first consult the Authority Having Jurisdiction for an assessment or determination of non-compliance, and only thereafter in presenting such determination to SAG seek SAG approval on a case by case basis before approving any such measure.

-Memorializing Policy Agreements: Policies should be included in either Policy Manual Version 2.0 or an updated version of the IL-TRM Policy Document.
-The SAG Facilitator will add this policy topic to the tracking list.
+Memorializing Policy Agreements: Policies shall be included in either Policy Manual Version 2.0 or an updated version of the IL-TRM Policy Document.
+The SAG Facilitator shall add this policy topic to the tracking list.